tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 I glance up, my smile fracturing.

-"You seem like a good person.
-I really shouldn't have done that.”
+"You seem like a good person,” he says, his voice breaking.
+“I really shouldn't have done that.”

-The kid’s really gonna turn on the waterworks and ruin the moment.
+The kid’s really gonna turn on the waterworks and ruin the moment here?

-“It’s fine,” I tell him curtly.
+“It’s fine,” I tell him.
 “I already told you, I’m a dead man walking regardless.”

 But Jonah lowers his hands, takes an ugly breath.
-Tears stream from his eyes.
-“You don’t get it,” he tells me weakly.
+“You don’t get it,” he says weakly.
 “Once you know its name, Zipperjaw doesn’t just *kill* you.
-It finds the person you care most about and *forces* you to *slaughter* them.
+It finds the person you care most about and forces you to slaughter them.
 Just like… Just like…”

-“It made you kill your father,” I finish.
+“It made you kill your father.”

+He looks up at me.
+Nods.
 The look in his eyes is so honest-to-god guilty.

 He feels awful.

 Terrible.

 He’s probably imagining my kids dying, or my parents, or grandparents, or a childhood friend.
 He’s probably imagining Zipperjaw forcing me to kill some innocent bystander, just like it forced him to kill his old man, and it’s tearing him up inside.

-“I’m a monster,” he whimpers.
+“I’m a monster,” he whimpers, gripping a fistful of his hair.

-“No, you’re a good kid, Jonah.
-I’m the monster.”
+“No, you’re a good kid.
+If there's a monster here, Jonah, it's me.”

 He blinks through a sheet of tears.
 He doesn’t understand.
 Not yet.

 But he will.

-“It's like this,” I tell him.
-“I'm a pretty bitter guy.
+“I'm… a difficult person,” I tell him.
+“Anger.
+Bitter.
 Most women are smart enough to avoid me, which means I haven’t got any kids.
 No spouse.
 My parents were abusive enough that if my sister hadn’t beaten me to the punch, I’d have probably killed them myself.”

-Jonah's eyes soften, guilt fading into sympathy.
+Jonah's eyes soften, guilt fading into sympathy and horror.

 “I know, I know.
 I’m trauma dumping.
 I’ve never really figured out the trick to following social norms—to understanding conversational boundaries.”